Surviving Compton: Dre, Suge & Michel'le

 Surviving Compton: Dre, Suge & Michel'le is a 2016 American biographical drama television film directed by Janice Cooke, written by Dianne Houston, and starring Rhyon Nicole Brown as Michel'le, Curtis Hamilton as Dr. Dre and Jamie Kennedy as N.W.A's manager Jerry Heller.
 The film is based on the true story of R&B singer Michel'le.
 The omission of Michel'le's involvement in the lives of Dre in N.W.A's 2015 biopic, Straight Outta Compton, gave her an opportunity to tell her story as a former artist on Eazy-E's Ruthless Records.

 The film premiered on Lifetime on October 15, 2016.

 Plot

-Discovered at a young age, the shy, squeaky-voiced Michel'le was plucked straight from South Central, Los Angeles and catapulted into the spotlight while riding N.W.A’s rocket ride of early success.
-Surrounded by industry visionaries from Eazy-E to Tupac Shakur, Michel’le quickly climbed the charts; but, her musical successes were soon overshadowed by betrayal and corruption.
-A nearly decade-long abusive relationship with the infamous Dr. Dre pushed her into a life tarnished by alcohol, drugs and violence until her savior came in the unlikely form of Suge Knight, co-founder of Death Row Records and Dre's business partner.
-Friendship would turn into a courtly romance, but the union Michel'le thought they had did not end happily-ever-after.
-With children from both men and a career to protect, Michel’le's voice became silenced by Compton’s biggest power players, but she is now determined to find her voice again.
+Michel'le was discovered at a young age and benefited from N.W.A’s early success.
+Surrounded by artists like Eazy-E to Tupac Shakur, she climbed the charts.
+After a tumultuous relationship with Dr. Dre, she grew closer to Suge Knight, co-founder of Death Row Records and Dre's business partner.
+She would have children from both men.